allmarkedup/responsive-images-alt/README.md

 Responsive Images
 ==================

-An variation on the Filament Group's [responsive images technique](https://github.com/filamentgroup/Responsive-Images).
+An variation on the Filament Group's [responsive images technique](https://github.com/filamentgroup/Responsive-Images) (the cookie-driven version).

-The aim of this version is to reduce the amount of JS required for both the situation where there is a naming convention in place to identify the larger size image and for when the larger file needs to be specified in the source.
-In fact in this approach, the JS simply sets a cookie identifying whether or not the larger image should be loaded.
+The aim of this variation is to cut down the amount of JS required for both the situation where there is a naming convention in place to identify the larger size image *and* for when the larger file needs to be specified in the source.
+In fact in this approach, the JS simply sets a cookie identifying whether or not the larger image should be loaded, and the .htaccess file deals with the rest.

+This is not a fork of their repo as this version requires a slightly different syntax to trigger the responsive image loading behaviour.

 ## Approach A